skeown13/tamagotchesque/README.md

 You will have the best user experience if you size your terminal window to be at least 115 wide x 30 long.

+Also, with the coloring it appears to look best against a black background.

+Most importantly...
+HAVE FUN!!!

 # Tech Used
 Javascript
 Node